Yangchao Chen School of Biomedical Sciences Faculty of Medicine The Chinese University of Hong Kong Shatin Hong Kong Biography

 Frontiers Section Editor

 Section: Craniofacial Pathobiology

-J. Schwartz University of Illinois Chicago, IL USA Biography
+Joel Schwartz College of Dentistry University of Illinois Chicago, IL USA Biography

-I obtained my training for Oral Maxillofacial Pathology at Harvard School of Medicine and Dana –Farber Cancer Center and I am presently Director of Oral Maxillofacial Pathology Research at the College of Dentistry, University of Illinois.
-My first studies focused on viral carcinogenesis and immune regulation.
-Since the 1970s we reported early detection and prevention of oral cancer can be influenced by diet and molecular pathways that regulate epithelial cell growth and differentiation.
+He obtained training for Oral Maxillofacial Pathology from Harvard School of Medicine and Dana –Farber Cancer Center and is presently the Director of Oral Maxillofacial Pathology Research at the College of Dentistry, University of Illinois.
+His first studies focused on viral carcinogenesis and immune regulation.
+In 1970s, he reported that early detection and prevention of oral cancer can be influenced by diet and molecular pathways that regulate epithelial cell growth and differentiation.
 These associations are examined through animal models to study mucosa responses to carcinogens and immunology and epithelial biology of normal and tumorigenic cells, cell lines.

 Editorial Board Members

 Richard J. Ablin Department of Pathology University of Arizona College of Medicine Arizona, AZ USA Biography